qtproject/pyside-pyside-setup/sources/pyside6/doc/deployment/deployment-pyinstaller.rst

 PyInstaller Issue
 -----------------

-As mentioned before, if available, `PyInstaller` picks a system installation of PySide6 or Shiboken6 instead of your `virtualenv` version without notice.
+As mentioned before, if available, ``PyInstaller`` picks a system installation of |pymodname| or Shiboken6 instead of your ``virtualenv`` version without notice.
 This is negligible if those two versions are the same.

-If you're working with different versions, this can result in frustrating debugging sessions when you think you are testing the latest version, but `PyInstaller` is working with an older version.
+If you're working with different versions, this can result in frustrating debugging sessions when you think you are testing the latest version, but ``PyInstaller`` is working with an older version.

 Safety Instructions
 -------------------

-- When using `PyInstaller` with `virtualenv`, make sure that there is no system installation of PySide6 or shiboken6.
+- When using ``PyInstaller`` with ``virtualenv``, make sure that there is no system installation of PySide6 or shiboken6.

-- Before compiling, use `pip -uninstall pyside6 shiboken6 -y` multiple times, until none of the programs are found anymore.
+- Before compiling, use ``pip -uninstall pyside6 pyside6_essentials pyside6_addons shiboken6 -y``
+  multiple times, until none of the programs are found anymore.

 - Pip is usually a good tool.
-But to be 100 % sure, you should directly remove the PySide6 and shiboken6 folders from site-packages.
+But to be 100 % sure, you should directly remove the PySide6 and shiboken6 folders from ``site-packages``.

 - Be sure to use the right version of pip.
 The safest way to really run the right pip, is to use the Python that you mean: Instead of the pip command, better use::